Services & Support FAQ

 School of Education clinical interns and students engaged in school internships should communicate with their university supervisor and host site representative regarding their placement.

-The Sister Mary Joseph Cunningham Library is now open in a limited capacity by appointment.
+The Sister Mary Joseph Cunningham Library is open in a limited capacity by appointment.
 You must schedule your appointment at https://georgian.as.me/LIBRARY in advance.
-Curbside services for checking in/out materials will continue.
+Curbside services for checking in/out materials continue.
 Please note that the stacks will be closed to users, and study spaces will be limited to one person per table and one person per room.

 Reference librarians are available for help Monday through Thursday from 8:00 a.m. to 8:00 p.m. and on Friday and Saturday from 10:00 a.m. to 6:00 p.m.
 E-mail ude.naigroeg@ecnerefer for help with your research.